 If your ESA is too large to sit on your lap, the airline attendant can request that the ESA sit on the floor.
 In most cases, small animals will be permitted to sit on the owner’s lap during the flight.

 Plan ahead if you are nearing the one-year expiration of your ESA letter before flying.
-If your letter expires, you may not be protected by the ACAA and ADA and may be denied the rights offered therein.
+If your letter expires, you may not be protected by the ACAA and may be denied the rights.

-If you have an ESA, be sensitive to the skepticism that may circulate about the real need for emotional support.
-Unlike a Seeing Eye dog, an ESA supports a disability that is not so obvious.
-Remember that you have legal rights but should also be respectful of others who may not understand your situation.
+If you have an ESA, remember that you have legal rights but should also be respectful of others who may not understand your situation.
 Anger or hostility toward others, no matter how provoked, may complicate the situation unnecessarily.